-Bonny Rafel represents disabled people in their quest to obtain and keep disability benefits.
-From her home base in Florham Park, NJ, she helps people navigate through the difficult process of filing for disability with insurance companies, and fighting for their benefits when the claims are denied.
-Her hands-on approach to each case with her team of experienced paralegals creates a strong offense, used daily to deal with insurers who are most interested in denying claims rather than paying claims.
-Her clients receive the personal touch only a small firm can provide.
-Each client is assigned a dedicated paralegal who with Ms. Rafel strategizes the ingredients necessary for successful claims.
+Rafel LLC is a disability insurance law firm representing people seeking short term and long term disability benefits and long term care.
+From her home base in Florham Park, NJ, attorney Bonny Rafel helps individuals navigate through the difficult process of filing for disability with insurance companies, and fighting for their benefits when the claims are denied.
+She helps the elderly with long term care claims, because these vulnerable aged individuals need protection from insurers denying coverage.
+Her hands-on approach to each case with her team of experienced paralegals creates a strong offense, used daily to deal with insurers who are most interested in denying claims, rather than paying claims.

 Professionals often purchased disability policies long ago based on sales pitches promoting the policies as a safety net in the event that disability strikes.
 But when a disabling condition occurs, insurers scrutinize and investigate new claims often delaying the claim for months before a decision is made.
 The claimant is suddenly placed under a microscope, where their business past is scrutinized, and the severity of their medical condition questioned.
 Insurers demand that the claimant sign authorizations allowing them to obtain personal financial data, medical records for years in the past, tax returns.
 They request medical production data from physicians and much, much more, before deciding to pay a claim.